Sunday March 24th

-For a smooth and enjoyable day we would ask each group to check their arrival time below and please be punctual.
-Estimated break length is indicated to help plan your day/lunches etc.
+For a smooth and enjoyable day, we would ask each group to check their arrival time and please be punctual.
+Call back time is indicated to help plan your day/lunches etc.

 All violins/cellos/violas/bows/cases and shoulder rests must be labelled with the students name.